Developer Guide

 Below is a sequence diagram that shows a scenario whereby the user edits a specified activity in Wanderlust

-The TravelPlan Object or TravelPlan by calling Logic#execute()
+The TravelPlan Object or TravelPlan by calling Logic#execute() which returns a CommandResult.
+From CommandResult, the Ui will then

 show a message about the successful edited object.